-In Vincent van Gogh‘s Large Plane Trees, huge trees upward from an undulating earth as tiny men labor to re pair a street in the southern French town of Saint–Rémy.
+In Vincent van Gogh‘s Large Plane Trees, huge trees upward from an undulating earth as tiny men labor to repair a street in the southern French town of Saint–Rémy.
 The painting depicts an ordinary scene in an ordinary little town.
 Although the canvas is unsigned, stylistic and technical analysis confirms its attribution to the Post–Impressionist master Vincent van Gogh (1853–90).
-Large Plane Trees now hangs in The Cleveland Museum of Art Museum curators, who study and care for works of art, have analyzed its physical condition and formed opinions about its quality.
+Large Plane Trees now hangs in The Cleveland Museum of Art Museum curators, who study and care for works of art, have analyzed their physical condition and formed opinions about their quality.
 They have also traced its provenance (the history of its ownership) from the time the painting left the artist‘s studio until the day it entered their collection.

 What Large Plane Trees says to us depends upon who we are.
 Art historians and art critics looking at this painting from the perspectives of their own specialties and approaches to the study of art’s history can and do see many different meanings.
 Thus, this art object speaks in various ways.

 In contrast to Freud‘s search into the individual psyche, the political philosopher Karl Marx (1818–83) saw human beings as products of their economic environment.
-Marxist art critics might see in van Gogh‘s life and art a reflection of Marx‘s critique of humanity‘s over-concern with material values: van Gogh worked early in his life as a lay minister, identified with the underclass, and never achieved material success.
+Marxist art critics might see van Gogh‘s life and art as a reflection of Marx‘s critique of humanity‘s over-concern with material values: van Gogh worked early in his life as a lay minister, identified with the underclass, and never achieved material success.
 This painting might also speak to such art critics of the economic structures that transform an unsalable nineteenth–century painting into a twentieth–century status symbol for the wealthy elite.
 Works of art can also be approached from a purely theoretical point of view.
-Early in the twentieth century, the Swiss linguist Ferdinand de Saussure (1857–1913) developed the structuralist theory, which defines language as a system of arbitrary signs. ” Here we use Shang Dynasty tiger as an example, the aspects of jade’s authentication are as follows:
+Early in the twentieth century, the Swiss linguist Ferdinand de Saussure (1857–1913) developed the structuralist theory, which defines language as a system of arbitrary signs. ” Here we use Shang Dynasty, tiger, as an example, the aspects of jade’s authentication are as follows:

-- Material Composition : Refractive index: 1.606 tested by GIA Duplex Refractometer
+- Material Composition: Refractive index: 1.606 tested by GIA Duplex Refractometer

 - Form and Carving styles: The object is carved in the form of a stretching tiger creeping on the ground.
-The carving style is a convex line forming from double incised lines.
+The carving style is a convex line forming from double-incised lines.

 - Antiquity Authentication: Antiquity evidence includes dissolved pits, cleaving veins, and diffusive markings.